FasterXML/jackson-databind/README.md

     // and can obviously write out as well mapper.writeValue(new File("names.json"), names);

 as long as JSON structure matches, and types are simple.
 If you have POJO values, you need to indicate actual type (note: this is NOT needed for POJO properties with `List` etc types):

     Map<String, ResultValue> results = mapper.readValue(jsonSource,
        new TypeReference<String, ResultValue>() { } );
     // why extra work?
 Java Type Erasure will prevent type detection otherwise

-    // note: no extra effort needed for serialization
+(note: no extra effort needed for serialization, regardless of generic types)

 But wait!
 There is more!